 As you can imagine, understanding regulatory and compliance frameworks isn’t just a tick in the box; it’s a critical foundation.
 And they aren’t mere guidelines either; they form the very backbone of how organizations operate, ensuring that user data and organizational processes adhere to stringent standards.

 Understanding the cybersecurity landscape requires you to quickly know the weight that these regulations carry.
-From GDPR to HIPAA, from PCI DSS to SOX, each set of regulations has been meticulously crafted to address specific risks and concerns in various sectors.
+From GDPR to HIPAA, from PCI DSS to SOX, each set of regulations addresses specific risks and concerns in various sectors.

 Study Key Regulations: Familiarize yourself with GDPR, CCPA, HIPAA, and other regional regulations.